University of Chicago Logo PNG

 The seal and the logo are undoubtedly similar in many ways.
 They symbolize parts of a unified whole, preserving tradition, unity, and strength.
 It is worth taking a closer look at the contents of the beautiful seal.

-At the center is a shield — a key figure and significant informational element.
-Through images and letters, a complete storyline is conveyed within it.
+At the center is a shield, a key figure, and a significant piece of information.
+Through images and letters, a complete storyline is conveyed.
 At the bottom of the seal, one can see a bird rising from flames associated with the Phoenix.
 The fire represents the “thirst for knowledge.”
 The bird’s open wings symbolize the pursuit of the new and unknown.

 The book within the shield contains the inscription: “Desire more!”
 This phrase guides and advises all students across various academic programs.
-It is written on the light pages of the book and is considered a key that opens the gateway to knowledge.
+It is written on the book’s light pages and is considered a key that opens the gateway to knowledge.
 The shield appears as a significant standalone unit of the identity.